 It’s possible to roll closing costs into your mortgage, but it comes at a price.
-If you don’t pay closing costs up front, you may be charged a higher interest rate by your lender.
+If you don’t pay closing costs up front, you may be charged a higher interest rate by your mortgage lender.
 The closing fees could also be included with your mortgage, which means you’ll pay interest on your closing costs, too.

 5. Do Sellers Ever Pay Home Closing Costs?

 The good news is that closing costs are negotiable.
-Sometimes, the seller will agree to pay the buyer’s closing fees.
-But this can be tricky if you purchase a home in a seller’s market.
+Sometimes, the seller will agree to pay the buyer’s closing fees, but this can be tricky if you purchase a home in a seller’s market.
 If a seller receives two offers for the same amount, but one buyer is asking them to pay closing costs, the seller will most likely choose the offer that doesn’t require them to pay additional costs.
 However, in a buyer’s market, you’re more likely to have extra negotiating power.